Summary Care Record (SCR)

 - orQestra® SCR Spine Mini-Service Provider (Quicksilva): can be integrated with any of the pharmacy PMR systems with their support.

-Update: SCR 1-click now available in Sonar and PharmOutcomes (June 2019 update)
+SCR 1-click available within Sonar and PharmOutcomes from 2019

-Pharmacists and technicians can now access vital patient information quickly through a new Summary Care Record (SCR) 1-click feature that is available within the PharmOutcomes and Sonar systems.
+Pharmacists and technicians can access vital patient information quickly through the Summary Care Record (SCR) 1-click feature that is available within the PharmOutcomes and Sonar systems.

 The 1-click function allows pharmacy professionals logged in with their Smartcard to click straight through to a selected patient’s SCR whilst using PharmOutcomes or Sonar, without having to log in separately and complete a manual search by entering an NHS number.